The Investigator Intern Program, was implemented in 1994

 clients are interviewed within 48 hours of arrest by a representative from the Public Defender's office; and,

 that comprehensive investigation information and materials are provided to the Assistant Public Defenders for preparing the clients defense.

-The 150 hour training program, developed by Brandon A. Perron, is conducted at the Public Defender's Office in Stuart and in Ft.
+The 300 hour training program, developed by Brandon A. Perron, is conducted at the Public Defender's Office in Stuart and in Ft.
 Pierce.
-The Program consists of classroom lecture and field work over a three to four month period.
+The Program consists of classroom lecture and field work over a six to nine month period.
 The majority of the training hours take place in the "field", and are eligible toward state licensing requirements.